opersys/process-explorer-app/README.md

 The READ_LOGS permission is not automatically granted to applications even when the require it.
-It needs to be manually granted to the application right in the shell using the following command:
+It needs to be manually granted to the application right in the shell using the following command _as root_:

-$ adb shell pm grant com.opersys.processexplorer android.permission.READ_LOGS
+# adb shell pm grant com.opersys.processexplorer android.permission.READ_LOGS

 Of course, the device must be connected and accessible through adb for this command to work.